Broomhill, Glasgow: Retail and other local services

 Broomhill has its own shopping centre located on Broomhill Drive, with shops including a newsagent, a restaurant, a laundrette, Papa John's, a dentist's surgery and a Co-op convenience store.

 There is also a large number of shops on Crow Road, including cafes and restaurants, Café Circa and a café bar and restaurant, The Marlborough.
 There is a gift and jewellery shop, a florist, a driving school, several hairdressers, a hardware shop with emergency call-out locksmith service, a funeral director, Gray's Kitchen Delicatessen, award-winning butcher "Christies" and various general grocers/newsagents.

 Sport

 Broomhill Sports Club is a local parent-led, inclusive, multi-sports club.
 The club is based at several local schools and welcomes children and adults in to participate in several sports.
 The club was founded by Broomhill Primary Parents in 2004 and now has a membership of more than 700 local children.
-The club also provided the foundations for the local semi-professional football club, BSC Glasgow F.C.
+The club also provided the foundations for the local semi-professional football club, Broomhill F.C.

 There are also clubs for boxing/martial arts, lawn bowls and tennis in the area.